Home > Self Storage > Business Storage Features: What to Look for When Renting Self Storage

 Image showing digital access to open the gate at a self storage facility.

-Learn more about the commercial storage features that are available with Extra Space Storage and how they can benefit your business while you’re utilizing self storage.
+Commercial storage is practical and cheap, making it the perfect partner for growing businesses.
+Learn more about the commercial storage features available with Extra Space Storage and how they can benefit you using self storage for businesses.

 Security

 Wherever you choose to store your business items, you’ll want to make sure there are high-quality security features in place to keep your belongings secure.
-Security features to look for when evaluating storage facilities include security access to your floor only, electronic gate access, video surveillance, on-site resident managers, and individually-alarmed units.
+Self storage security features to look for when evaluating storage facilities include security access to your floor only, electronic gate access, video surveillance, an on-site resident manager, and individually-alarmed units.

 Extended Hours & 24-Hour Access

-Whether you’re an early riser, night owl, or weekend worker, renting business storage with extended hours or 24-hour access can be helpful.
-A storage facility with extended hours typically has gate access from 6 a.m. to 10 p.m., providing more opportunities for you to stop by your storage unit before or after work.
-If, however, your schedule is unpredictable, it might be worth finding a storage facility that offers 24-hour access so that you can get to your storage unit outside of standard hours when it’s convenient for you.
+Whether you’re an early riser, night owl, or weekend worker, renting business storage with extended hours or 24-hour access storage can be helpful.
+A storage facility with extended hours typically has gate access from 6 a.m. to 10 p.m., which provides more opportunities to stop by your commercial storage unit before or after work.
+If your schedule is unpredictable, it might be worth finding a facility that offers 24-hour storage so that you can access your unit outside of standard hours when it’s convenient for you.

 Drive-Up Access

-Drive-up access storage is an extremely convenient storage feature that business owners can benefit from.
-If you plan on making frequent trips to your business storage unit to pick up and drop off equipment or inventory, this feature allows you to drive directly up to your unit for quick and easy loading and unloading.
+Drive-up access storage is an extremely convenient storage feature that benefits small business owners.
+If you plan on making frequent trips to your business storage unit to pick up and drop off equipment or inventory, a drive-up storage unit allows you to drive directly up to your unit for quick and easy unloading and loading.

-Do you have important items that could potentially be damaged in an uncontrolled storage environment?
-Climate-controlled storage typically keeps storage units between 55 and 80 degrees year-round to help protect delicate items from damage.
-This feature is highly recommended if you plan to store sensitive paper documents, electronics like computers and TVs, retail products, or leather and wooden furniture.
+Do you have important items that could potentially be damaged due to temperature or moisture fluctuations?
+Climate-controlled storage keeps your business storage units typically between 55 and 80 degrees year-round to help protect sensitive items from weather-related damage.
+Storage units with climate control are highly recommended if you plan to store paper documents, electronics, retail products, or business furniture.
+Make sure to ask about different climate control options—like air-cooled storage, heated storage, and dehumidified storage.

 Deliveries Accepted

-If you plan to use self storage to store inventory or materials, being able to have items delivered to your storage facility is a major convenience.
-This helps save you both time and effort so you can focus on your other business needs.
-And you won’t have have to worry about your package being left in the open because a storage facility staff member will be there to accept it and keep it secure until you pick it up.
+If you plan to use self storage for managing your inventory, being able to have items delivered directly to your storage facility is a major convenience.
+Self storage pickup and delivery help save you both time and effort, so you can focus on your other business needs.
+Plus, you won’t have to worry about your package being left in the open because a facility staff member will be there to accept it and keep it secure until you’re able to get it.

 Wide-Drive Aisles

-For businesses that need to transport and store inventory or large equipment, you’ll want to choose a storage facility with wide-drive aisles.
-That way, you can drive large vehicles like trucks or trailers into the storage facility without getting stuck, and there will still be enough room for you to easily load and unload your items.
+For businesses needing commercial storage to transport and store inventory or large equipment, you’ll want to choose a storage facility with wide-drive aisles.
+That way, you can drive anything from small cars or large vehicles like trucks, to vehicle fleets and trailers onto the premises without getting stuck—and there will still be enough room for you to easily unload and load your items.

 Loading Bays

-Loading bays at storage facilities make the loading and unloading process much easier.
-A loading bay comes in handy for businesses that need to transport lots of inventory to and from their storage unit.
-Also, if you live somewhere that gets any type of severe weather, think about renting a unit at a facility that has a covered or heated loading bay for your comfort and safety.
+This business storage feature makes the unloading and loading process much easier.
+A loading bay comes in handy for businesses that need to transport inventory to and from their storage unit.
+Also, if you live somewhere with any type of severe weather, think about renting a storage unit at a facility that has a covered or heated loading bay for your comfort and safety.

 Storage Locker Availability

-If you don’t need a ton of space but still want somewhere to keep business items, consider renting a storage locker.
-Similar to a traditional storage unit, these units are much smaller, cost less, and are great if you’re looking for a short-term storage solution.
-Plus, storage lockers are ideal for storing smaller items like extra office supplies and documents!
+If your business requires some storage but doesn’t have enough to fill a large storage unit, consider renting a storage locker.
+These low-ceiling units are much smaller than traditional storage solutions, cost less, and are perfect for small businesses looking for short-term storage.
+Plus, storage lockers are ideal for storing small items like extra office supplies and documents!

 Ready to rent self storage for your business?
 Extra Space Storage has storage locations across the country that can help you achieve your business goals.
-Find a storage unit near you!
+Find business storage unit near you!

 Infographic Showcasing How Self Storage Can Help Small Businesses